yxw21/xssbughunter/README.md

 Just fill in the form and click Login.

 `replace` is the javascript address that needs to be replaced.
+(Try to ensure that `replace` is unlikely to appear in normal http.
+Guarantee uniqueness.)

 For example (`replace` is `test123`)